 - Applicant does not pay the prescribed fee.

 - If the NSCMLT Registrar is not satisfied with the evidence provided by an applicant, the Registrar may request further information from the applicant or refer the matter to a Credentials Committee (the committee).

 - Referral to the committee can be by the Registrar, written request of the applicant, or the committee itself.

-- The applicant may request the opportunity to appear before the Committee.
+- The applicant may appeal the decision within 30 days of reeiving the rejection letter.
+The applicant may request the opportunity to appear before the Committee.
 This request shall be granted and the applicant may appear with legal counsel.

 - The Credentials Committee, in consultation with the Registrar, considers the eligibility of the application and may request further information and review the application in accordance with the Act and issues a recommendation to the Registrar.

 - If the applicant is refused, the Registrar shall give written notice to the applicant on the decision.